francescofiorella/computational_intelligence_2022_2023/lab3/README.md

 - last row
 - middle row

+### The population and the individual
+The population is formed by all the possible rules, an individual is a single rule with a certain "num_law".

+### Fitness
+The fitness is obtained by calculated the winning ratio of that individual.

-### The evaluation
+### The rule-finding phase

-#### First phase

-During the first phase of the evaluation, each strategy (with their variation) is used in a fixed number of matches against the random strategy.
+During the rule-finding phase, each strategy (with their variation) is used in a fixed number of matches against the random strategy.
 Each match is repeated twice, alternating the starting strategy.

 At the end, all the winning ratios are compared and a winner is decreed.

-#### Second phase
+### Evaluation phase

 The winning strategy is evaluated again: new matches are played all the other strategies.
 At the end the winning ratio is calculated; if it is high enough, then the strategy is the best possible (so far).